 Occasionally Called "Drop Service"

 On occasion, a person legally allowed to accept service will refuse to take the documents you are trying to deliver.
 Depending on the situation, this could be the servee, a co-resident who could be sub-served, or, in the event of a business, a manager or registered agent.
 In any case, there are certain actions you must take when you encounter these difficulties in order to perform a valid service.

 To Ensure a Valid Serve After Someone Has Refused

-- You must have properly communicated that the person you are speaking with is someone that could be served the documents (the servee or a co-resident who can legally accept on the servee's behalf).
+- You must have properly confirmed you are speaking with is someone that could be served the documents (the servee or a co-resident who can legally accept on the servee's behalf).
 This conversation must have taken place face-to-face.

 - When the individual refuses to take documents in hand, leave the documents in plain view of the recipient, and inform them what you are doing and why.
 I.e., "You have been served, as you previously identified yourself as the person to whom these documents are to be delivered" or, "You have been served on behalf of the defendant, as you previously identified yourself as a current co-resident of their's, and are over 18 years of age."

 - The person refusing service must see the documents being set down and be near them.
 They must also be able to hear you declare that you served the documents.

-Do not take the documents back.
-The person you left the documents with may want to return the documents to you or walk away from them.
+Leave the premises and do not take the documents back.
+The person you left the documents with may want to return the documents to you.
+They might also leave them where you put them.
 Simply leave the premises.

-Now report the service just as it occurred including details such as "by setting them at their feet and declaring service" or "by setting the documents in front of them and declaring service."
-In situations like this, it is more important than ever to have a clear description of the events.
+Report the service just as it occurred.
+Include details such as "by setting them at their feet and declaring service" or "by setting the documents in front of them and declaring service."
+In situations like this its important to have a clear description of the events.

 Check Your State

 Service upon refusal is not allowed in all states.
 Make sure to check your State Specific Rules to ensure that this method of service is accepted by the courts in your area.